SmarterApp/RDW_Documentation/docs/Runbook.Pipeline.md

 <a name="ets-script"></a>
 ### ETS/CDE Exam Script

 Starting in school year 2017-18 there were inconsistencies in TRT data provided by ETS for CDE.
 Making the changes in ETS was not feasible so an XSLT solution was added to RDW.
-The pipeline functionality replaces this XSLT solution, and this script is a drop-in replacement:
+The pipeline functionality replaces this XSLT solution, and this script is a drop-in replacement.
+NOTE: although this script was tested in development, it is critical that proper tests are used to validate the functionality.
 ```groovy
 // Enable XML extensions to simplify processing the XML document
 enable 'xml'